doublewordai/docs/conceptual/08-12-2025-batch-usecase.md

 ---
-title: "$12 for a Year of Research Digests or a Chipotle Burrito.
-You Decide."
+title: "$1 for a Year of Research Digests.
+That's Less Than a Coffee."
 authors: [amanda]
 tags: [ai-infrastructure, concepts, batch-inference]
 date: 2025-12-15